Blog icon

 The program aims to:

-• provide participants with access to high-end professional development opportunities in Australia, advancing their knowledge and skills
+• provide data specialists from Indonesia with access to high-end professional development opportunities in Australia, advancing their knowledge and skills

-• build data skills within fellows' originating agencies
+• build data skills within the fellows’ originating agencies through their participation in the program and ongoing engagement with established networks

-• develop long-term institutional links between Australian and Indonesian government bodies and departments
+• develop long-term institutional links between Australian and Indonesian organisations

-Fellows live in Australia over the three-month fellowship, with all expenses covered by the D4D Program.
+Fellows will live in Australia over the three-month fellowship, with all expenses covered by the D4D Fellowships Program.
 Fellows are supported through the program to apply for appropriate visas and insurance documents, find accommodation, and acclimatise to Australia.
-Fellows have been hosted by Data61 in Canberra, Sydney, Perth and Melbourne.
+Fellows will be hosted by Data61 in Canberra, Sydney, Perth or Melbourne.

 [Music plays and an image appears of the CSIRO Ian Wark Laboratory building, and then the image changes to show the Australian Coat of Arms CSIRO logo on the side of a building]